RushilPrajapati1/RushilPrajapati1/README.md

 ### Hi, I'm Rushil 👋

-Im a Software Engineer who is interested in building new Finetech Applications
+Im a Software Engineer who is interested in building new FinTech applications

-**Currently building:** [MCP server for financial data] | [other project]
+**Currently building:** Tonecard, which is a better way to find music based on music you have plotted

 **Background:** B.S.
 CS @ Arizona State